NICMx/Jool/doc/usr/mod-run-464xlat.md

 ## Expected Packet Flow

-This is the normal flow a IPv6-sourced packet would traverse.
+This is the normal flow an IPv6-sourced packet would traverse.
 It's a typical stateful NAT64 flow and the Dual Translation presented in this configuration will not interfere with it: Notice we've chosen 64:ff9b::/96 as _BT_'s NAT64 prefix:

 ![Figure 3 - Normal Stateful Flow](images/flow/464-normal.svg)